FLUX-SE/all_docs/en_US/spat_revolution_doc/Spat_Environment_Setup_Page.md

 > *Avoid cable swapping on the loudspeaker setup, use software routing instead.*

 The routing matrix is available on hardware input and output for routing  as well as for remaping within some modules input and output.
-(Input transcode, Master, and Master trancoder)
+(Input transcoder, Master, and Master transcoder)

 The speaker configuration editor, a clear channel labelling and the built-in routing matrix system all help to make the process of signal routing, checking and debugging more straight-forward on location, in the virtual mix and in the studio.